yuto-moriizumi/hoi4-ls/converter/src/convert/prompt.md

 obj(), typeRef() and float() are Type Functions.
 1st argument is the entry information, such as cardinality.
-2nd and later argument is the arguments for that type.(Explained later)
+2nd and later argument is the arguments for that type.

 ## Attributes